 Hannah is a bassist, composer, band leader and educator based in Sydney Australia.

-As leader, she runs the Hannah James Trio (HJT), Quintet project ‘Hatch’ and the 10 piece powerhouse ensemble the Sydney Womens Jazz Collective.
+As leader, she runs the Hannah James Trio (HJT), Quintet project ‘Hatch’ and the 10 piece powerhouse ensemble Pharos

 Playing credits include working alongside Katie Noonan, Alister Spence, Sandy Evans, Ingrid and Christine Jensen (US/UK), Silke Eberhardt (ger), Helen Sung (USA), Don Burrows, Kevin Hunt, Sandy Evans, Angie Hart, Dean Manning, Lady Sings it Better and Matt Keegan amongst others and tours in and around Australia, Asia and the UK.

-In 2011, Hannah was the recipient of the prestigious Jann Rutherford Memorial Award for women in jazz, has been invited to perform at the Wangaratta Jazz Festival, Sydney International Womens jazz Festival, Canberra Capitol Jazz Project, Jazzgroove Summer Festival, Brisbane Powerhouse, Bennett’s Lane, SIMA Sound Lounge, Kinetic Jazz festival and on ABC radio national and ABC Dig Jazz.
+In 2011, Hannah was the recipient of the prestigious Jann Rutherford Memorial Award for women in jazz, has been invited to perform at the Wangaratta Jazz Festival, Sydney International Women’s Jazz Festival, Canberra Capital Jazz Project, Jazzgroove Summer Festival, Brisbane Powerhouse, Bennett’s Lane, SIMA Sound Lounge, Kinetic Jazz festival and on ABC radio national and ABC Dig Jazz.